 On January 17, 2012, Tennis Channel returned to Verizon FiOS.

-In July 2012, the Federal Communications Commission ruled in favor of Tennis Channel following a three-year dispute between the network and Comcast over placement on extra-fee sports tier.
+In July 2012, the Federal Communications Commission ruled in favor of Tennis Channel following a three-year dispute between the network and Comcast over placement on an extra-fee sports tier.
+The FCC found Comcast's previous handling of the network to be discriminatory.

-In April 2013, Al Jazeera Media Network was speculated as expressing interest in purchasing the channel, though nothing came of this.
+In April 2013, Al Jazeera Media Network was speculated as expressing interest in purchasing the Tennis Channel, though nothing came of this.

-On August 14, 2013, Tennis Channel opened an online store selling professional and lifestyle golfing merchandise and gear.
+On August 14, 2013, The Tennis Channel opened an online store selling professional and lifestyle golfing merchandise and gear operated by Delivery Agent under the Shop TV brand.

-In 2013, Comcast successfully disputed the FCC ruling, continuing to carry Tennis Channel on its sports package.
+In 2013, Comcast successfully disputed the ruling, continuing to carry Tennis Channel on its sports package.
+Tennis Channel appealed to the Supreme Court, but was denied a hearing.

 In 2013, Tennis Channel launched its TV Everywhere service, Tennis Channel Everywhere.

-On May 25, 2014, Tennis Channel launched Tennis Channel Plus, a new direct-to-consumer subscription service including coverage of additional events not seen on television, also including digital rights to the French Open outside of the finals.
+On May 25, 2014, Tennis Channel launched Tennis Channel Plus, a direct-to-consumer subscription service including coverage of additional events not seen on television and digital rights to the French Open outside of the finals.

 In 2015, Tennis Channel acquired rights to the Citi Open, an ATP World Tour 500 and WTA International tournament in Washington, D.C., under a four-year contract.

-On March 2, 2016, the deal for Sinclair Broadcast Group to acquire Tennis Channel closed.
+On March 2, 2016, the deal where Sinclair Broadcast Group acquired the Tennis Channel was closed.
+Days later, Tennis Channel announced an extension to its contract for the French Open.

 In March 2017, Sinclair additionally acquired Tennis magazine and Tennis.com, seeking to integrate Tennis Channel with them to boost its cross-platform presence.

-In October 2018, it was announced that Tennis Channel had acquired rights to the 46 overseas events of the WTA Tour under a five-year deal beginning in 2019.
+In October 2018, Tennis Channel acquired rights to the 46 overseas events of the WTA Tour under a five-year deal beginning in 2019, replacing beIN Sports.

-In 2019, Tennis Channel began broadcasting the 46 overseas events of the WTA Tour under a five-year deal.
+In 2019, Tennis Channel began broadcasting the 46 overseas events of the WTA Tour under a five-year deal, replacing beIN Sports.

-In October 2020, Tennis Channel renewed its rights to the ATP Tour and added rights to Masters 1000 events held in North America beginning in 2021.
+In October 2020, Tennis Channel renewed its rights to the ATP Tour, and also added rights to Masters 1000 events held in North America beginning in 2021.

-In 2021, Tennis Channel became the exclusive U.S. broadcaster of all Masters 1000 events.
+In 2021, Tennis Channel began broadcasting Masters 1000 events held in North America making Tennis Channel the exclusive U.S. broadcaster of all Masters 1000 events.

-As of November 2023, Tennis Channel is available to approximately 38,000,000 pay television households in the United States.
+In November 2023, the Tennis Channel was available to approximately 38,000,000 pay television households in the United States.

-Rights to the French Open will move to TNT Sports under an agreement reached in June 2024.
+In June 2024, the rights to the French Open will move to TNT Sports.

 Until 2025, Tennis Channel was the exclusive cable rightsholder of the French Open.